kyma-project/cli/docs/03-02-use-kyma-cli.md

 type: Details
 ---

 Kyma CLI comes with a set of commands, each of which has its own specific set of flags.
-Use these to provision the cluster locally or using a chosen cloud provider, install, and test Kyma.
+Use them to provision the cluster locally or using a chosen cloud provider, install, and test Kyma.

 For the commands and flags to work, they need to follow this syntax: